AyanSarkar00/fastai-course-v3-notes/refactored_by_topics/Collaborative_L5.md

 So we can then have a look at `head` which remember is the first few rows and there is our ratings; user, movie, rating.

 Let's make it more fun.
-Let's see what the movies actually are.
+Let's see what the movies actually are..

 ```python
 movies = pd.read_csv(path/'u.item',  delimiter='|', encoding='latin-1', header=None,